matteolutz/umber-lang/README.md

 ## What is Umber

 Umber is an compiled (soon multiparadigm) programming language, implemented in Rust.
-It's currently _WIP_ so please use it on your own risk.
+It's currently _WIP_ so please use it at your own risk.
 Future commits **WILL** probably contain **BREAKING CHANGES**.

 ## How to use it